-- Out-of-town guests who booked hotel rooms near the original venue might need to rent cars now, or cancel to rebook with a hotel closer to your new venue.
+- Out-of-town guests who booked hotel rooms near the original venue might need to revise their own plans.

 - If you already had invitations printed and mailed, now you have to pay for another mailing, to notify everyone of the new location.

 That's assuming you find a venue that's available on the same date you originally booked.
 If you're forced to pick a new date, get ready for more headaches and costs: